Midland, Western Australia: Railway

 Midland was the site of the Midland Railway Workshops - the main workshops for the Western Australian Government Railways for over 80 years.
 It was also a terminus for the Midland Railway Company.
 At the end of the Second World War it was the junction of the Midland Railway, the Upper Darling Range railway, and the main Eastern Railway.

-The Transperth suburban railway system currently has a terminus at Midland station.
-There are plans to potentially extend this service further to the nearby suburb of Bellevue.
+The Transperth suburban railway system has a terminus at Midland station.
+As part of the Metronet program, there are plans to potentially extend this service further to the nearby suburb of Bellevue.

 Until 1966 the earlier railway station at Midland was the connecting location for trains to Bellevue and then onto Chidlow.
 Prior to 1954 it included the passenger service from the Mundaring Loop - or the original Eastern Railway (Western Australia), which went through Mundaring, Glen Forrest and Darlington.
 Until 1949 the passenger service to Kalamunda on the Upper Darling Range railway was still operating via the Kalamunda Zig Zag at Gooseberry Hill to Midland.

 Commercial

 Midland Junction developed around the Town Hall (1906) and Post Office (1913) sites and spread slowly east and north for over 70 years.
 The centrality of the main services, and the unusual presence of the Midland Railway Company sheds and yard directly adjacent to the Town Hall and Post Office, combined with the Government Railway Workshops, gave a focused sense of location to the commercial centre, and the local residences.
 The commercialisation of Great Eastern Highway roadfront residential properties to Bellevue was not complete before the 1990s.

+In 1909, Midland Junction was one of four towns in Australia to receive a grant for a Carnegie library, which opened in 1911, using the former Midland Public Hall building.
+The library served until 1963 and was demolished in 1966.

 In the 1970s the development of Midland Gate Shopping Centre completely changed the focus of the community, with businesses traditionally within walking distance of the Post Office and Railway Station closing down or shifting over the following decades.
 The re-development of the Midland Gate Shopping Centre has reasserted the car oriented nature of the regional centre, and the old centre of Midland is currently undergoing revitalisation and redevelopment with mixed use commercial and residential property providing the main focus.